NascentCore/3k/examples/bert/README.md

 # Bert

-Use Bert as example to test K8s LLM training platform with PyTorch+DeepSpeed.
+Use Bert training written in PyTorch+DeepSpeed, used to test 3k.

 Based on: